Redone0001/waitlist/frontend/src/Pages/Guide/guides/upgrade/guide.md

 ## Policy

-TDF has great affordable starter fits.
+Beancursion has great affordable starter fits.
 We will help you get spacerich & we have a SRP to make sure you keep that ship.
 After you have fully upgraded to elite, spend the isk any way you want.

 **We expect all pilots to upgrade to Elite in a reasonable amount of time, which will involve upgrading the ship itself, but also your skills and implants.
 Until you are elite, you should expect to spend most of your earned money buying modules and skill injectors.**

 We have limits for the time you can spend in fleet while upgrading, but don’t treat these as targets.
 Upgrade as soon as you reasonably can, and you will stay well within the limits.
 Please also be aware, getting your elite badge on one ship should be your first priority, if your a new character we do not recommend trying lots of different ships as the upgrade limit is very streamlined.
 So consider carefully which ship you wish to fly.

-TDF works with a tier system.
+Beancursion works with a tier system.
 Pilots can be categorized as starter, basic, elite and elite gold.
 Your current status is determined by fit and lowest skill tier.

 **You must reach the tier by the time limit set out in the table below:**